CS133-DataVisualization/term-project-data-doc-s/README.md

 ## Instructions
 1. Clone the repository
 2. Install required dependencies
-3. Download dataset from website and changed file name to NutritionDS.csv
+3. Download dataset from our repo and change file name to NutritionDS.csv
 4. Ensure csv file is in the same folder as CS_133_ML_Models.ipynb